Skip to content

 curl example.com/REGISTERED_ROUTE -H "Authorization: Basic CLIENT_ID:CLIENT_SECRET"

-Where example.com is the address of the runtime instance you are running.
+Where example.com is the address of the data plane.

 Thank you for your feedback.